 Busan | Coastal Connections

 This morning, take a high-speed train to Busan, South Korea’s second largest city and one of the world’s busiest ports.
 After lunch, pay a visit to the UN Cemetery, a solemn memorial marking the final resting place of more than 2,000 Korean War veterans.
 Continue to Gamcheon Culture Village and explore its colorful narrow lanes.
 Later, browse Jagalchi Fish Market, taking in a vast array of exotic seafood.
-Check in to your accommodations and take in a scenic view of the bay.
+Check in to your accommodations and enjoy your Scenic Sundowner overlooking the bay.

 Gyeongju | Temples of the Silla Dynasty

 Travel outside of Busan to Gyeongju, former capital of the Silla Dynasty, a kingdom that ruled Korea from 668 to 935.
 Begin your exploration with a visit to Bulguksa Temple, one of Korea’s most iconic structures.
 Perched atop a series of stone terraces, the temple’s 33 steps represent Buddhism’s 33 stages to enlightenment.
 The temple was all but destroyed in a 16th-century conflict with Japan.
 Lovingly rebuilt, it endures today as the crowning glory of Silla architecture.
 After lunch, visit Tumuli-gongwon, a large park with 23 tombs of Silla monarchs and family members.
 Delve deeper at the nearby Gyeongju National Museum and its exhibits showcasing treasures discovered within the tombs themselves.
 Return to Busan for an evening at leisure.